enginebai/Algorithms/topics/hash-table.md

 > We assume that hash function calculation takes `O(1)` time.

 #### Analysis of Searching
-> It might be OK to skip this part.
+> It might be OK to skip this part for interview preparation.

 Given a hash table `T` with `m` slots that stores `n` elements, *load factor* `n / m` (i.e. `items size / table size`) defines the average number of elements stored in the chain of one slot.